rimonmostafiz/didactic-journey/README.md

 ## Authencation
 There are two endpoint for authentication purpose

-**POST /auth/login** - Request with Username and Pssword, If authentication is successful then in respose it will send jwt `access_token`, `refresh_token`.
-For every other subsequest request a valid jwt `access_token` is expected in `Autherization` header.
+**POST /auth/login** - Request with Username and Password, If authentication is successful then in response it will send jwt `access_token`, `refresh_token`.
+For every other subsequent request a valid jwt `access_token` is expected in `Autherization` header.
-- Token Validaty (can be configured in `application.properties`)
+- Token Validity (can be configured in `application.properties`)
     - `access_token` is 60 Minutes(1 Hour)
     - `refresh_token` is 360 Minutes(6 Hours)